Printer-friendly version

 1. In addition to Section 3.1, proposals for new programs and major program initiatives must include:

-2. evidence of consultation with the office of the Pro-Vice-Chancellor (Indigenous Engagement).
+2. evidence of consultation with the office of the Deputy Vice-Chancellor (Indigenous Engagement).

-If the Faculty proposes to amend the program structure (e.g. the types of building blocks used) and/or programs rules of an existing program, in addition to Section 3.1 the Faculty must specify whether existing students enrolled in the program—
+If a faculty proposes to amend the program requirements of an existing program in such a way that may impede continuing students from meeting those requirements, then, in addition to Section 3.1, the faculty must specify whether continuing students enrolled in the program—

 1. will be permitted to choose either to:

-1. continue their studies under the superseded structure and/or program requirements in which they were enrolled prior to the change (i.e. a teach-out arrangement), or
+1. continue their studies under the superseded program requirements in which they were enrolled prior to the change (i.e. a teach-out arrangement), or

-2. be transferred to the new structure and/or program requirements (i.e. a transition arrangement); or
+2. be transferred to the program requirements (i.e. a transition arrangement); or

 2. will be required to transition to the new structure and/or program requirements to be conferred the award (for example, for accreditation purposes); or